Harold Harby: Biography

 Harby was born September 8, 1894, in Gjøvik, Norway, the son of Mr. and Mrs. O.J.
 Harby.
 He attended high school in that country and came to the United States in 1910.
 He was married in 1917 to Emmalee Thompson of Great Falls, Montana.
-They had two sons, Harold D. and Thornton L., and in the late 1930s he was living at 2642 Halm Avenue in the Mid-City area.
+They had two sons, Harold D. and Thornton L., and in the late 1930s he was living at 2642 Halm Avenue in Los Angeles in the Reynier Village neighborhood.

 He moved to California in 1918 to work at West Coast shipyards and then became associated with the oil business, working at various times for Shell Oil, Richfield Oil and Pacific Western Oil.

 Harby died November 24, 1978, in Laguna Hills, California, after a lengthy illness.
 Memorial services were in Forest Lawn Memorial Park, Cypress.

 City Council

 Tenure

 Harby was a materials and supply executive for Richfield in 1939 when he defeated incumbent Robert S. MacAlister in Los Angeles City Council District 11, which at that time included the West Adams and Venice areas.
-He was supported by political leader Clifford Clinton and served through 1957 — with one exception:
+He was supported by political leader Clifford Clinton and served through 1957—with one exception:

 The single break came in 1942, when he fell out with Clinton, who seized on an incident (he discovered that Harby had used a city car for a trip out of state) to oust him from office.
 Harby said he had been given permission to use the vehicle and the City Council voted to confirm the use as official business.
 But the matter was taken to Superior Court, where Harby was removed from office.

 The City Council appointed Dave Stannard to take his place in May 1942, but the next year, 1943, Harby was reelected by a vote of 6,392 for himself and 5,988 for Stannard.
 Harby kept winning elections—in 1949 he had no opponent—until 1957, when he was defeated by Karl L. Rundberg.